Trump considering powerful options against Iran

 Photo: Julia Demaree Nikhinson/AP/TT

-The Iranian regime has reached out to the United States "to negotiate," President Donald Trump said, as the United States considers potential military action against Iran.
+The Iranian regime has contacted the United States "to negotiate," President Donald Trump claims.
+At the same time, the United States is reportedly reviewing various options for striking Iran.

 "The leaders of Iran called yesterday (Saturday)," Trump told reporters aboard Air Force One.

-A meeting is being planned, the president says, but he adds that "we may have to act before that meeting."
+A meeting is being planned, according to the president.
+However, he adds that “we may have to act before that.”

 Over 500 people are reported to have been killed in the anti-regime demonstrations in Iran, according to the US-based human rights group Human Rights Activists News Agency (HRANA).